irgolic/stable-diffusion-api/README.md

 Copy `.env.example` to `.env` and edit as needed (make sure to regenerate the secrets).

 - `SECRET_KEY`: The secret key used to sign the JWT tokens.
+- `PRINT_LINK_WITH_TOKEN`: Whether to print a link with the token to the console on startup.
 - `ENABLE_PUBLIC_ACCESS`: Whether to enable public token generation (anything except empty string enables it).
 - `ENABLE_SIGNUP`: Whether to enable user signup (anything except empty string enables it).
 - `REDIS_PORT`: The port of the Redis server.